BILL NUMBER: S2627A

 to homeownership to remain in their homes.
 This bill would codify the

-funding and administration of this important program into law.
+funding and administration of this important program.

 SUMMARY OF PROVISIONS:

-Section 1 amends the real property law by adding a new section 265-c.
+Section 1.
+Amends the real property law by adding a new section 265-c.

 law to establish HOPP to offer free legal services and housing coun-